Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

     the wizard) here.
 This should describe *what* the plugin does.

-The "wizard" that it speaks of is the :command:`supybot-wizard` script that is used to create working Supybot config file.
-I imagine that in meeting the prerequisite of "using a Supybot" first, most readers will have already encountered this script.
+The "wizard" that it speaks of is the :command:`supybot-wizard` script that is used to create working Limnoria config file.
+I imagine that in meeting the prerequisite of "using a Limnoria" first, most readers will have already encountered this script.
 Basically, if the user selects to look at this plugin from the list of plugins to load, it prints out that description to let the user know what it does, so make sure to be clear on what the purpose of the